stebenwolf/sass_7.1_automatic-setup/README.md

 ## What if I want to add some folders or files ?

-To create a new folder, just paste the following code wherever you need:
+To create a new folder, just paste the following code wherever you need and replace the <> with the name you want:

 ```
 :: <folder name> folder